The anatomy of the spine shows the natural S-shaped curve (see side view).

 and head when in a sitting position during practice and performance.

 - The positioning on the chair without your instrument is very important.
 Finding a relaxed position is necessary before you incorporate your musical instrument.
 Knees should be between a 90-110 degree angle depending on the instrument you play.
+Note that the sitting position of a cellist is very similar to the one of a classical guitarist.

 - Keep a level head and square shoulders.
 Adjust the height of the music stand to eye level to achieve this.